-Funding has been granted to Russia to provide food, clothing, hygiene items, school supplies, and medicine for the needy.
+Funding has been granted to Russia to provide food, clothing, coal for winter, hygiene items, school supplies and medicine for the needy.
 These gifts will allow for the Law-Gospel pamphlets to be distributed and to invite people to Bible instruction classes.
 This will let the workers’ light shine in the area and grow their reputation of helping those in need.
 Aid has also been granted to assist institutions such as emergency social services, children’s shelters, house of invalids and veterans, and employment agencies.
-The government values this work and presence, which is very important as it opens the doors for Bible classes and Christian counseling.
-Through this ministry, Christian literature is left in public schools, rehab centers, and other institutions.
+The government values this work and presence, which is very important as it helps keep our doors open for Bible classes, Christian counseling and distribution of Christian literature and books.
 These efforts provide additional connections to the local congregations as they reach out to the villages.

-Funding has been granted to assist congregations in Indonesia to hand out staple food items to needy households in their neighborhoods.
-In some cases, books and school supplies will be given to needy children.
-The hope and prayer is that caring and sharing will provide a bridge with these people by letting them know the location of the source of the aid and by strengthening the churches’ reputation and communication among their neighbors.
+Funding has been granted to assist congregations in Indonesia in handing out staple food items to needy households in their neighborhoods.
+The hope and prayer is that such caring and sharing will provide a bridge with these people by letting them know the location of the source of the aid and by strengthening the churches’ reputation and communication with the local community.

-In the Las Vegas, Nev., area funding has been granted to assist in African refugee/immigrant Outreach.
-As new African immigrants arrive in this area, congregation members can welcome them, provide a welcome gift (cooking pots, dinnerware, toiletries, soap…), assist them in getting settled into the community, help with English needs, provide rides, and further assist with counseling, ESL training, etc. The intent of this ministry is to assist the refugee immigrants as they transition to life in America, using this opportunity to proclaim to them the gospel of Jesus through personal witness, worship services and Bible classes, children’s Bible programs, food pantry/Bible study ministry, and personal follow up.
+In the Las Vegas area funding has been granted to assist in African refugee/immigrant outreach through The Joseph Project.
+As new African immigrants arrive in this area, congregation members can welcome them, provide a welcome gift (cooking pots, dinnerware, toiletries, soap…), assist them in getting settled into the community and transition to life in America, using this opportunity to proclaim to them the gospel of Jesus through personal witness, worship services and Bible classes, children’s Bible programs, food pantry/Bible study ministry, and personal follow up.

 Christian Aid and Relief provides funding for Christmas and Easter food baskets for needy individuals in their congregation and in their neighborhoods.
 Invitations and information about the congregation are shared with the recipients of the baskets, including providing Christian materials and a New Testament.

 Funding has been granted to provide food assistance and for needy refugees and orphans who have been forced to leave their homes.
 Additional support in the form of heating fuel helps needy families, especially unchurched in the villages, who cannot heat their homes in the cold seasons of the year.
 This assistance, which is provide at churches, serves as a good Christian witness to many people and shows the love of God to many in great need.
 It also provides for the opportunity to share the love of God to those who join in worship, Bible studies and Sunday School.

-Medical aid to India has been approved to provide supplies for government and private hospitals and health clinics.
-This includes basic necessities such as blood pressure cuffs and thermometers, hospital beds, baby warmers, and more sophisticated equipment such as an instrument to test for glaucoma.
+Medical equipment to India has been approved to provide supplies for hospitals in regions where there are missions.
 Funds have also been granted for the digging of approximately fresh water borewells and construction of reverse osmosis water purification plants.
 As with most of the humanitarian work in India, these projects may not open new doors directly for gospel “bridge building,” but they will help to ensure that the doors to India will remain open for WELS counselors living and working there.
 These kinds of projects are necessary for our presence in India to continue; it is excellent and necessary PR with the local medical community, government officials, and other influential people.

-Working with the Board for Home Missions, Christian Aid and Relief was able to fund several projects.
-Funds have been granted to Hope Lutheran Church in Toronto, Ontario, as they operate Hope Food Bank and financial assistance.
-The project enables the congregation to provide valuable humanitarian assistance to newcomers to their area.
-The assistance can take the form of food, rental help, and assist with other matters pertaining to their transition into the area.
-This project helps Hope Lutheran to be a “light” in the community and reach families who find themselves in dire straits.
-It also opens the door to share the gospel with some of the new families in the area.
+Funds have been granted to Hope Lutheran Church in Toronto, Ontario, as they provide a Welcome Project.
+This project enables the congregation to provide valuable humanitarian assistance to newcomers to their area.
+The assistance can take the form of food, transportation costs, medical help, etc. all which assist immigrants’ transition into the area.
+This project helps Hope Lutheran show Christ’s love to new refugees.